Skip to content

 Recurrence

 We call it recurrence when the ears begin to project again after surgery.
-The Island technique I use involves incision through the full thickness of the cartilage and definitive breaking of its elastic memory, which makes recurrence extremely rare in my experience.
-This is one of the great differentiators of the technique I learned from Professor Pitanguy: by creating an island of cartilage and permanently reconfiguring the anti-helix, the result remains stable over the years.
+The Island technique I use involves a full-thickness incision through the cartilage that neutralises its original elastic memory, which makes recurrence uncommon in my experience but still possible.
+This is one of the great differentiators of the technique I learned from Professor Pitanguy: by creating a cartilage island and reconfiguring the anti-helix on the cartilage itself, the result tends to remain stable over the long term.

 Reconstructive Otoplasty